thedropbears/cms-website/src/_pages/info.md

 FIRST Robotics Competition (FRC) is a high school robotics competition that is held annually.
 It combines the excitement of sport with the rigors of science and technology.
 FRC is designed to help students explore science, technology, engineering, and mathematics (STEM) and to develop real-world skills for the future.

 {% youtube "Jd29kzjclV0", "What is FRC?" %}

+## What is Build Season?

+Build season starts around early January and finishes around the end of February.
+During this time, the team designs and builds the robot for the upcoming competition, which is usually in mid-March.

+## What is Off Season?

+Off-season is before build season.
+During the off-season, we recruit and teach rookies the skills they will need, and we work on long-term projects like getting sponsors and recruitment.